Los-Terremotos/GreenPets/_daily_logs/kp_logs.md

 ## Tuesday December 5th
+- Styled display components.
+Had issues with getting the DataContent components to fit within the DisplayPage container.
+The proper fix was using "max-height" on the DisplayContainer
+- Imported fetch requests for the three available endpoints for free tier plant API
+- Created mock data files to render for testing up coming results page
+- The Plant List endpoint will return 1 page of up to 30 plants
+- Will need to select since plant ID and then send a second request to get specific plant details

 - Code block from Stephanie.
 Required inputs from user to properly write query to the API
 - Reference later when creating questionnaire page